bonanomi/FiducialXSFWK/README.md

 Framework for fiducial and differential cross section measurements using CJLST TTrees for Run 2 data.

-Before using this package setting up Combine:
+Before using this package, please setting up Combine:
 ```
 export SCRAM_ARCH=slc7_amd64_gcc700
 cmsrel CMSSW_10_2_13